amir-cardiolab/Py4SciComp/README.md

 **FEniCS**: FEniCS is an open-source finite-element method (FEM) solver for solving PDEs.
 Users are expected to be familiar with weak form formulation of PDEs and FEniCS provides a flexible environment for coding the weak forms and the FEM problem.
 Behind the curtains, FEniCS converts the Python code to an HPC-supported C++ code and runs it. \
 **PyTorch**: PyTorch is a very popular framework for implementing deep learning, automatic differentiation, and optimization based codes. \
 **VTK**: Visualization Toolkit (VTK) libraries provide various useful tools for efficient pre- and post- processing of mesh-based and discrete data.
 Popular visualization software like ParaView is built based on VTK.\
-**A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cyberinfrastructure that integrates these resources for scientific computing.
+**A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cyberinfrastructure that integrates these resources for scientific computing. \
+**PyAnsys: We have also provided a tutorial series for automated model creation (geometry + mesh) and CFD simulation in Ansys using a Python interface, which is useful for creating an end-to-end automated workflow for creating a large dataset with idealized geometries.

 In this GitHub directory, we provide a series of tutorials.
 Each tutorial is accompanied by a short Youtube video, sample codes, and data. \